divyanshf/noter-web/README.md

 # Noter (Web)

 ## Description
-An web application to keep your thoughts and ideas safe.
+A web application to keep your thoughts and ideas safe.

 ## Features
 - Add/Edit/Delete the notes.